tindo24/P3/readme.md

 ###Description

-Project 3 is a random paragraph and text generator
+Project 3 generates two apps, random paragraph and random users

-Paragraphs are generated from the famous lorem ipsum sudo text
+Random paragraphs are generated from the famous lorem ipsum sudo text

 Random user is a generic app that will create fake users to test on your php app.